rome/tools/website/src/_includes/docs/linting.md

 ### Rules

+We have support for over 200 rules, including the most common rules needed working with TypeScript and React.
 Check the full [list of rules](/docs/lint/rules).
-All rules are enabled, and cannot be disabled.
-[Suppressions](#suppressions) can be used to hide lint errors.
+All rules are enabled by default, and cannot be disabled.
+[Suppressions](#suppressions) can be used to hide specific lint errors.

 ### Formatting